Variance-Gated Ensembles: An Epistemic-Aware Framework for Uncertainty Estimation: Risk-Based Interpretation

 \section{Risk-Based Interpretation}

 The term $\mathbf{k}\mathbf{s}$ represents a classwise tolerance scale describing the dispersion of ensemble member probabilities around the ensemble mean.
 Under mild distributional assumptions on ensemble dispersion, $\mathbf{k} \in \{1,2,3\}$ corresponds to \textit{ca.} $68\%$, $95\%$, or $99.7\%$ of members within one, two, or three standard deviations of the mean, respectively.
 When ensemble predictions are consistent ($\mathbf{ks} \ll \mathbf{\bar{p}}$), the gate satisfies $\boldsymbol{\Gamma} \approx 1$, leaving probabilities unchanged ($\mathbf{q}_{m} \approx \mathbf{p}_m$).
 When disagreement is significant ($\mathbf{ks} \gg \mathbf{\bar{p}}$), $\boldsymbol{\Gamma}$ decreases; however, after normalization, probability mass is redistributed such that high-variance (uncertain) classes are suppressed.
 The quadratic decay of sensitivity with respect to $\mathbf{s}$ and $\mathbf{k}$ ensures that further increases in disagreement produce diminishing changes to the gate.
 This variance-gating effect is not uniform suppression.
 The gating selectively down-weights inconsistent ensemble predictions while preserving those supported by ensemble agreement.
-Therefore, the resulting distribution yields lower uncertainty, translating epistemic disagreement into more conservative, confident predictions.
-Therefore, variance-gating functions as an epistemic-aware mechanism, suppressing unreliable high-variance predictions while reinforcing consistent ones.
 Normalization amplifies the relative impact of smaller gates, ensuring that ensemble disagreement yields conservative, bounded, and well-calibrated predictive distributions.
 This behavior ensures that epistemic disagreement translates into conservative distributions, thereby enforcing the consistency and boundedness properties required by Wimmer's Axioms A0--A5.